RACP Basic Physician Training Written Examination Format Explained

 Across multiple sittings, these failure modes recur:

-- Insufficient MCQ volume: candidates who pass the BPT Written typically complete thousands of practice questions, developing strong pattern recognition.
+- Insufficient MCQ volume - candidates who pass the BPT Written typically complete thousands of practice questions, developing strong pattern recognition.

 - Weak breadth across less-common specialties: rheumatology, haematology, and neurology are commonly underprepared.

-- Poor time management in the written paper: structured answers under timed conditions differ from ward-based clinical reasoning.
+- Poor time management in the written paper - structured answers under timed conditions differ from ward-based clinical reasoning.

 - Overconfidence from clinical experience without targeted exam preparation.